 Metrics with Spring Boot, Prometheus and Grafana

 The term Observability is widely used nowadays.
 I do not want to get into a religious debate on what it may be or may not be.
 I look at this by asking myself — “if i am woken up at midnight with a production issue, can I look at my systems’ collected health related data and ask various questions to help me narrow down to the root cause within a few minutes”.
-The most common types of data we collect are – metrics, logs and traces.
-All three are important, but fusing them into one cohesive dataset to allow for faster consumption is the key.
-I suggest you do some reading to familiarize yourself with what is noise from vendors related to Observability, vs. the real intent.
+The most common types of data we collect are – metrics, logs, and traces.
+All three are essential, but fusing them into one cohesive dataset to allow for faster consumption is the key.
+I suggest you do some reading to familiarize yourself with what noise from vendors is related to Observability, vs. the real intent.
 I recommend reading…

 • Micrometer: To expose the metrics from our application.
 From its website – “Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.

 • Prometheus: To store metric data.
 Prometheus is a time series database that stores metric data that is periodically pulled from your running application.
-You have to “tell” Promethus where to pull the data from and how often to pull.
+You have to “tell” Prometheus where to pull the data from and how often to pull.

 • Grafana: To visualize the data.
 From its website – “Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.